Zibanejad scores in OT to help Rangers beat Devils again

 Despite being outshot 15-10 in the first period, the Rangers grabbed a 2-0 lead on goals by Kreider and Lindberg.

-Kreider got his 23rd of the season at 6:40 with a bit of luck.
-Defenseman Dan Girardi's shot from the point deflected on the way in, hit off Kreider and popped into the net past a startled Schneider.
+Kreider got his 23rd of the season after a Dan Girardi's shot hit off him and popped into the net.
 Lindberg got his second in three games and fourth of the season with 2:28 left in the period on a great counterattack.
-Defenseman Nick Holden carried the puck into the zone and dropped it to Jesper Fast, who set a cross-ice pass to his fellow Swede for a shot into an open net.

-NOTES: New York D Kevin Klein missed his second straight game with back spasms. ...
+NOTES: The Rangers now have 40 wins in each of the last four seasons. ...
+New York D Kevin Klein missed his second straight game with back spasms. ...
 Devils F Pavel Zacha is out indefinitely with a concussion from Monday. ...
 Rangers rookie Pavel Buchnevich was a healthy scratch for the second straight game. ...
 Raanta has started three games and played in four overall since Jan.
 1. ...
 Devils D Seth Helgeson was placed on waivers on Friday and not claimed.

 UP NEXT